cscosu/ctf-writeups/2021/google_ctf/pythia/README.md

 - If we find all 3 passwords, then the server sends us the flag.

-- However, each decryption takes 10 seconds, and we are only allowed to use it so 150 times.
+- However, each decryption takes 10 seconds, and we are only allowed to use it 150 times.

 ## Solution